michael2008/ME-Live-Doc/docs/user-guide.md

 ## Overview

-ME-Live! includes a complete set of hardwares, supporting softwares and apps.
-This guide will firstly give you the detailed specifications of hardware devices and their installation instructions; then it will introduce you how to use the system, including license installation and management, management of HoloLens device and app installation and management; lastly it will show some built-in demo apps.
+ME-Live! includes a complete set of hardware, support software, and application software.
+This guide will first provide you the detailed description of hardware specifications and their assembly methods; then it will introduce you how to use the system, including license installation and management, management of HoloLens device and app installation and management; lastly, it will show some built-in demo apps.

 ## System Structure

 ME-Live! is made up of two parts:

 * **Live Rig**: a set of movable video device with a function of getting video and location information of the real world.
-* **Live WorkStation**: a high performance graphic workstation used for running holographic program and synthesizing real-time holographic video.
+* **Live WorkStation**: a high performance graphics workstation used for running holographic program and synthesizing real-time holographic video.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26622840/4dfc5ee6-461e-11e7-9ee2-215810049b79.png" width="500">